silentdiverchris/AESCrypt_v310_DDOF/Readme.txt

 The original Setup project is no longer supported by VS2019, it has been removed so this will not have a friendly installer.
 The executables can be manually deployed or just overwritten on an install of the original v310.

+Changed files to deploy listed below, these are the only files in my C:\Program Files\AESCrypt, optionally rename the existing files or folder to keep the unaltered version, you may need to reboot to pick up the updated dll.
+AESCrypt.dll
+aescrypt.exe
+AESCrypt32.exe

+Tested by encrypting and decrypting half a dozen files from 200k up to 6Gb created with both the existing v310 and with this DDOF version.

 ========= Original read.me below ============

 AESCrypt File Format Description